 To understand it better let’s consider the situation when the day is overcast.
-Lack of Sun means the lack of direct light, which means, that any glitters cannot be visible.
-In this event, the sea surface will reflect the scattered amount of light from the particular section of the sky, depends on the plane of incidence taken (Pic.
+Lack of Sun means the lack of direct light, which means, that any glitter cannot be visible.
+In this event, the sea surface will reflect the scattered amount of light from the particular section of the sky, depending on the plane of incidence taken (Pic.
 11).

-The last thing, which must be mentioned here is the presence of clouds itself on the way between the distant object and observer.
+The last thing, which must be mentioned here is the presence of clouds itself on the way between the distant object and the observer.
 The full explanation of how it works you can find here.
 I just would like to show it from the misleading side.
-I experienced many times the situation when the sun’s glitters on the sea surface were broken by shadows cast by any kind of cloud.
+I experienced many times situations when the sun’s glitter on the sea surface was broken by shadows cast by any kind of cloud.
 It can be an even thick cirrostratus cloud, which partially blocks the direct sunlight hitting the water.
-In the consequence, an observer can see mostly elongated darker patches on the ocean surface.
-If they are close enough to the horizon, they can be mistaken with some distant objects possible to see towards that direction, especially when the visibility is poor (Pic.
+As the consequence, an observer can see mostly elongated darker patches on the ocean surface.
+If they are close enough to the horizon, they can be mistaken for some distant objects possible to see in that direction, especially when the visibility is poor (Pic.
 22).

 3. LIGHT REFLECTION ON HAZE AND CLOUD DECK

 The geometrical mechanism of light reflection on the haze is pretty much similar to the reflection on the water.
-It means, that the phenomenon happens in accompany with the plane of incidence, as described above.
-However, we cannot really assign the Fresnel law to the haze, unless it features the high gloss, what rather doesn’t happen in meteorology.
+It means, that the phenomenon happens in accompany by the plane of incidence, as described above.
+However, we cannot really assign the Fresnel law to the haze, unless it features a high gloss, which rather doesn’t happen in meteorology.
 Previously the light scattering issue was widely discussed in my works, especially in this article.
-The point is, that the haze problems were portrayed only from the light scattering side.
+The point is, that the haze problems were portrayed only from the light-scattering side.
 I haven’t had an occasion really to take a look at the haze layer from outside, where the light reflection takes place.
-A multitude of small bodies packed together within the haze layer scatters the light inside this layer, transmitting it into the Earth’s surface.
+A multitude of small bodies packed together within the haze layer scatters the light inside this layer, transmitting it to the Earth’s surface.
 However not all sunlight reaches the ground, because a part of it is reflected by the top deck.
-See below the mechanism of light distribution in Earth’s atmosphere for better understanding (Pic.
+See below the mechanism of light distribution in Earth’s atmosphere for a better understanding (Pic.
 26).

 Often clouds build more rough surfaces, creating shadows between each other (Pic.
 32).